Living on Campus at Landmark College

 We also work to make sure students have plenty of fun during their experience on campus!

-Saturdays and Sundays provide an opportunity for students to participate in well-planned group programs.
-These excursions are more than fun experiences -- they also teach students how to handle themselves in larger groups.
-Students will enjoy a trip to the Deerfield River where they will enjoy a rafting trip that includes some mild white-water negotiation.
+Saturdays and Sundays provide an opportunity for students to participate in supervised, well-planned group programs.
+These excursions are more than fun experiences--they also teach students how to handle themselves in larger groups and provide opportunities for greater independence.
+Students will enjoy a trip to the Deerfield River, where they will enjoy a rafting trip that includes some mild white-water negotiation.
 A trip to Six Flags Amusement Park is also always included.
-Other weekend activities include an on-campus carnival day featuring fun games and activites like slip n'slide and a visit from the Kona Ice Truck.
-No visit to Vermont would be complete without a chance to tour the Ben and Jerry's Ice Cream Factory in Waterbury.
+Other weekend activities include an on-campus carnival day featuring fun games and activites like slip 'n' slide and even a visit from the Kona Ice Truck and an ever-popular Student Talent Show.

-Afternoon activities are an important part of the full program and run every weekday afternoon beginning at 3:00 p.m.
+Afternoon activities are an important part of the full program and run every weekday afternoon beginning at 3 p.m.
 They provide a balance to the day and a chance for each student to try some new kind of engagement.
-Students are asked to sign in for an activity in which they will participate in on Mondays, Wednesdays and Friday for the entire program.
-On Tuesdays and Thursday, groups of students will rotate through a series of activites including a nature walk which will include views of the Green Mountains, a visit to nearby Brattleboro, a beach trip or bowling depending on the weather, and a chance to try out our on-campus zip line as well as community service activities.
+Students are asked to sign up for an activity in which they will participate in on Mondays, Wednesdays, and Friday for the entire program.
+On Tuesdays and Thursdays, groups of students will rotate through a series of activites including a visit to nearby Brattleboro, tie-dying/decorating program shirts, and a quick walk to a nearby mountain peak that will afford views of the southern Vermont and New Hampshire mountains.